aveq-research/localforage-asyncstorage-driver/README.md

 Please note!
 With the switch to v3.0.0 `@react-native-async-storage/async-storage` became a peer dependency!!

-[DEPRECATED] With the switch to v2.0.0 `@react-native-community/async-storage` became a peer dependency!!

 ## Setup

 Simply install the driver via NPM: